minimum-viable-product/Awake/README.md

-# Awake
+# 🐧 Awake Linux
-Awake Linux - Politically agnostic linux distribution, without any AI BS
+A politically agnostic Linux distribution, without any AI 🐄💩